 Do you have to roast bones for bone broth?

-Roasting the bones first gives your broth/stock great flavour, colour and richness.
+Roasting the bones first gives your broth/stock great flavor, color and richness.
 It is a highly recommended step when using meat bones like beef or the bone broth can end up tasting a little funky.
 However, when it comes to poultry, the choice is yours.
 Also, if you are using saved bones from previously cooked or roasted meat, you can skip this step.

 When should you add salt?

 This comes down to personal preference.
 I avoid adding salt to the bone broth while simmering.
 Instead, I prefer to season to taste when using the broth since it adds greater flexibility and control.
-I can then season it in a way that suits the dish it is being used in or I simply just season to taste after broth has been strained with some himalayan pink salt or Herbamare.
+I can then season it in a way that suits the dish it is being used in or I simply just season to taste after broth has been strained with some himalayan pink salt or Herbamare or this homemade bouillon powder.

 Should it be jiggly once cooled?